-It’s finally my favourite day of the year, I think its time for me to talk about why I like it and to talk more about this western festival.
+With only 3 more days till my favourite day of the year, I think its time for me to talk about why I like it and to talk more about this western festival.

 This is Halloween, Halloween, Halloween, Halloween!~

 Now I know that many people believe that Halloween originated from America, but they are totally wrong.
 It’s origins are from the UK.
 Although it is said that its origins go back to the Celtic Harvest festival and Gaelic festival the “Samhain”.
 This was to make the end of the harvest and to prepare for the dark winter months to come.
 These festivals may have roots are believed to be from pagan.
 However, when Christianity was introduced to the UK, they didn’t like the dark side of the holiday, so they tried to take over and make them celebrate All Saint’s day, aka All Hallow’s Day, instead.
 However, it became more of a 3 day long festival.
-Although in recent times, not many people celebrate it as a 3 day long festival as its lost most of its religious roots.
-Since it was introduced to America, it has become materialised and the focal point of the festival has moved towards only eating sweets/candy and wearing costumes.

 All Hallow’s Eve (31st October)